ablaamim/Born2BeRoot/README.md

 GUIs are explicitily forbidden and are, altogether, very much dispensable.

 • Install the GRUB boot loader and, when that's done, finally reboot your new system so you're now all set!

+> Now we can untitle you ready to begin your journey as a sysadmin fellow.

 ---